-^{} The spark plug change interval is mileage based only, yearly intervals do not apply.
+The spark plug change interval is mileage based only, yearly intervals do not apply.

-- You can be badly injured working on or around a motor vehicle.
+You can be badly injured working on or around a motor vehicle.
 Do only service work for which you have the knowledge and the right equipment.
+If you

-If you have any doubt about your ability to perform a service job, take your vehicle to a competent mechanic. - Failure to properly inspect and maintain your vehicle could result in a component malfunction and effect vehicle handling and performance.
+• Failure to properly inspect and maintain your vehicle could result in a component malfunction and effect vehicle handling and performance.
 This could cause an accident.